Tornado leaves behind ‘significant’ path of destruction in Houston area - Local News 8

 (CNN) — More than 100 homes were damaged Monday afternoon after a tornado ripped through Harris County, Texas, Constable Mark Herman said in a Facebook post.

 Severe storms developed in the Houston area on Monday afternoon, where warm temperatures were in place ahead of a cold front.
-An unstable atmosphere combined with wind shear produced supercell thunderstorms, which resulted in reports of several tornadoes.
+An unstable atmosphere combined with wind shear produced supercell thunderstorms, which resulted in several tornado reports.

 The constable called the storm a “severe weather event” that caused “widespread and significant damage.”